Tobeabellwether/delivery-helper/README.md

 # Delivery Helper

+WeChat is China's most popular social platform developed by [Tencent](https://en.wikipedia.org/wiki/Tencent), with more than one billion users.

 ![image](https://user-images.githubusercontent.com/24925361/172895383-490fd897-9c52-46dd-9101-a68ec9fed77d.png)

 The program is a [WeChat Mini Program](https://walkthechat.com/wechat-mini-programs-simple-introduction/) designed to help overseas students carry items between university and their hometowns while earning some pocket money.